“Fresh squeezed orange juice, champagne, cointreau and makes one refreshing brunch mimosa! Make an ice cold pitcher full and keep the party going”

 Single Serve Mimosa

-But to make a solo mimosa just add equal parts orange juice and champange.
+But to make a solo mimosa just add equal parts orange juice and champagne.
 Then add a splash of triple sec if desired.

 Brunch Mimosa By The Pitcher